Qualifying for the HSNCT

 Invitations Are Not Guaranteed Spots

-Qualifying for the High School National Championship (that is, receiving an invitation) does not guarantee a team a spot in the field: The tournament has a limited field size, and it is likely that the field will fill and some qualifiers that wish to attend may not be able to.
+Qualifying for the High School National Championship Tournament (that is, receiving an invitation) does not guarantee a team a spot in the field: The tournament has a limited field size, and it is likely that the field will fill and some qualified teams that wish to attend may not be able to.
 Teams are encouraged to register as soon as they know they have earned a berth (and have secured funding).
 It is registering for the championship, not qualifying, that guarantees a spot.
-A limited number of tournaments (mostly State Championships/Qualifiers) may have national championship berths reserved for their winners.
+A limited number of tournaments (mostly state championships) may have national championship berths reserved for their winners.

-NAQT reserves the right to designate additional tournaments as qualifiers for the HSNCT.
+NAQT reserves the right to designate additional tournaments as qualifiers for the HSNCT as it sees fit.
+This is extremely rare.

 NAQT reserves the right to accept wildcard applications at any time after they have been submitted; that is, NAQT may accept particularly strong applications immediately but may postpone making a decision on others until further tournaments have completed or it has a better idea how many HSNCT spots will be taken by automatic qualifiers.
 Teams may inquire as to the status of their request at any time.
 NAQT understands that wildcard teams need to know whether or not they can attend the tournament as soon as possible and will make every effort to contact teams as soon as a final decision has been made about their request.